-Key risk governance practices for optimal data security
+Key risk governance practices for optimal data compliance and security

 The rapid rise of new technologies has caused data storage to surpass more and more organizational and cloud boundaries.
 There are understandable concerns about the security challenges this could pose.
 These challenges are only made more complex by the volume of structured and unstructured data that is flowing in from internal and external sources.

 As organizations increasingly operate on data-driven insights, they have to tackle the twin challenge of ensuring robust data security and managing the trust of all stakeholders.
 The security team can no longer just technically secure data for its organization.
 It is equally critical to provide a transparent oversight over the organization’s data assets across their entire lifecycle of acquisition, storage, access, archival, and ultimately, disposal.

 Here are some elements that will be key to establishing robust risk governance:

 The organization needs to properly strategize its responses to different data exposure scenarios because the repercussions of exposing certain data elements versus others can be vastly different.
 It is necessary for the organization to develop the ability to quantify the risks accurately, thus paving the way for it to understand the potential damage and develop appropriate responses.